kaiwenx99/LinuxAssign1/README.md

 - Registered a [DigitalOcean](https://www.digitalocean.com/) account.
 - `ssh-keygen` installed on your local machine.
-- An **existing droplet** running in your DigitalOcean project.
-- Went through **week2 ACIT2420 lecture** to create and connect to this droplet running Arch Linux.

 ## Step 1: Create SSH key pair on your local machine